The Naughty Nineties

-The Naughty Nineties is a 1945 American film starring the comedy team of Abbott and Costello.
+The Naughty Nineties is a 1945 American film directed by Jean Yarbrough and starring the comedy team of Abbott and Costello.
+It was written by Edmund L. Hartmann, John Grant, Edmund Joseph and Hal Fimberg.

 The film is noteworthy for containing a filmed version of the duo's famous "Who's on First?" routine.
 This version is shown at the National Baseball Hall of Fame and Museum in Cooperstown, New York.

 Plot

 The time is the 1890s.
 Captain Sam, owner of the showboat River Queen, travels along the Mississippi River bringing honest entertainment to each town.
 At a stop in Ironville, he meets Crawford, Bonita, and Bailey, who are wanted by the local sheriff.
 Against the advice of his daughter Caroline, his lead actor Dexter Broadhurst, and his chief roustabout Sebastian Dinwiddle, the Captain joins them for a card game at a local gambling house.

 The Captain is plied with alcohol until he is intoxicated and gets involved in a crooked card game where he loses controlling interest in the show boat to Bonita and Crawford.
 They turn the showboat into a floating gambling casino with every game rigged in their favor.
 Dexter and Sebastian help the captain regain ownership of his vessel and oust the unwanted criminals.